Google Sync End of Life

 Nothing!
 Existing users can continue to use Google Sync on their current devices.

 Starting January 30, 2013, users, other than paid Google Apps users, won't be able to set up new devices using Google Sync. iPhone and iPad users should see Sync Gmail, Calendar and Contacts.
 Other users should see our sync site for instructions.
 You can also consult with your device carrier or manufacturer for how they recommend to sync with Gmail, Google Calendar, and Contacts.
-Google Apps for Business, Education, and Government customers can continue to set up new devices with Google Sync after this date.
+Google Apps for Work, Education, and Government customers can continue to set up new devices with Google Sync after this date.

 Additionally, three other legacy syncing services are also reaching their end of life, and will no longer be supported by Google for any users: Google Calendar Sync, Google Sync for Nokia S60, and SyncML.
 See below for more details.